Identifying Hazards and Communicating Risks

 Health risk = hazard x exposure x susceptibility.

-For there to be a risk, a susceptible individual or population (the receiver) must be exposed (via a path) to a hazard (the source–see Figure 10.1).
+For there to be a risk, a susceptible individual or population (the receiver) must be exposed (via a path) to a hazard (the source – see Figure 10.3).
 If there is no exposure, there is no risk.
 If there is exposure, but no susceptibility, there is no risk.
 The same idea is used in fire prevention: use a non-flammable material (i.e., reduce susceptibility) or reduce its exposure to heat (block the path), or remove the source of heat.

-Once the physician has established that the problem is likely related to the environment, he should ensure that other people exposed are protected.
-He can call the public health service for advice on how to manage health problems linked to the environment.
-Indeed, some provinces require physicians to notify the public health department of particular environmental illnesses or possible outbreaks.
-In the case of a hazard that is likely to affect the population at large, the public health service is responsible for controlling the problem.
-However, even when the problem is community wide, the public health service may only be able to educate and inform.
-At times, public health services advise on the safety of projects proposed by industry or governments.
+Once the physician has established that the problem is likely related to a given environment, they should further consider how to engage public health authorities to address their concerns and to ensure that other people are protected.
+The physician can consult with their colleagues in occupational medicine or in public health and preventive medicine for advice on how to manage a health problem linked to the environment.
+Indeed, some provinces require physicians to notify their local public health department of particular environmental illnesses or possible outbreaks.
+In the case of a hazard that is likely to affect the population at large, the public health department is responsible for controlling the problem.
+The roles of the public health department may include conducting investigations, surveillance and public education; remediation may require intervention or support from other parties.
+At times, public health departments my proactively advise on the possible health impacts of projects proposed by industry or governments, known as Health Impact Assessment.

 - Community or neighbourhood sources of hazard: pollution; industry; waste storage